Socratica-Org/toolbox/content/demo-days.md

 - [MVD Recap](https://www.youtube.com/watch?v=EWn1SBBtIJU)

  <div class="end-message">
-  <h1>You've reached the end! (for now)</h1>
+  <h1>You've reached the end!</h1>
   <p>If you've made it this far, you're likely a great fit for hosting!
-We invite you to take the next step and bring a Socratica to your city!</p>
+We invite you to take the next step and bring a local Socratica to your city!</p>
   <a href="https://www.socratica.info/get-involved" target="_blank" class="cta-button">Bring a Socratica to your city!</a>
 </div>